TorchLean: Formalizing Neural Networks in Lean: Introduction

-\textbf{(3) No semantics-aligned certification beyond toy settings.} Neural networks are brittle to small, worst-case perturbations and distributional shifts, motivating \emph{certified} robustness and safety properties rather than empirical testing alone \cite{szegedy2013intriguing,goodfellow2014explaining}.
-This need is especially acute for learning-enabled components embedded in autonomy and control pipelines, where failures have physical consequences and verification must connect to the implemented artifact \cite{xiang2018verification}.
-It also extends to scientific computing workflows such as physics-informed neural networks (PINNs), which use automatic differentiation to enforce PDE constraints and thus naturally call for certificates over both function values and derivatives \cite{raissi2019pinn}.
-These settings motivate a semantics-aligned pipeline where execution, differentiation, and certification refer to the same model object.
+\textbf{(3) Certification often stops short of the executed workflow.} Neural networks are brittle to worst-case perturbations and distribution shifts, motivating certified robustness and safety properties rather than empirical testing alone \cite{szegedy2013intriguing,goodfellow2014explaining}.
+This need is especially acute for learning-enabled components in control and autonomy, where verification must connect to the implemented artifact \cite{xiang2018verification}.
+It also appears in scientific machine learning.
+For example, physics-informed neural networks use automatic differentiation to enforce PDE residuals, so meaningful certificates may need to cover both function values and derivatives \cite{raissi2019pinn}.
+These settings require a pipeline in which execution, differentiation, and certification refer to the same model semantics.

-We address these challenges by building \TorchLean{} in \Lean{}~4, a programming language and interactive theorem prover (ITP) designed around a small trusted kernel and extensible automation \cite{moura2021lean4}.
-Lean is well suited here because our goal is not just to \emph{state} properties of neural networks, but to implement the full pipeline: model definitions, compilation, execution, and verification within a single formal environment.
-Lean~4 is explicitly designed to be extensible at the system level (parser, elaborator, tactics, decision procedures, and code generation), and its metaprogramming framework enables substantial custom automation to live alongside theorems while still being checked by the same core \cite{moura2021lean4,ebner2017metaprogramming}.
-This helps close the semantic gap: the most fragile part of today’s verification workflows is often the glue between model code and the artifact the verifier analyzes, and Lean lets us make that glue explicit and checkable.

-Related work exists in other ITPs; for example, Isabelle/HOL has formalized feed-forward neural networks and provides tooling to import models (e.g., from TensorFlow.js) for reasoning about safety/correctness properties \cite{bruckerstell2023isabelle}.
-We choose Lean because it is simultaneously a proof assistant and a practical functional programming language with a small trusted kernel and an extensible implementation model \cite{moura2021lean4}.
-Lean’s ecosystem includes substantial shared infrastructure for formal mathematics (notably \texttt{mathlib}).
-Concurrently, the Lean community has launched \emph{CSLib}, aiming to provide Mathlib-like shared foundations for computer science and verified software in Lean \cite{barrett2026cslib}. \TorchLean{} is designed for semantics-first ML: it makes the network definition the semantic ground truth and organizes the system into three components (\texttt{NN.Spec}, \texttt{NN.Runtime}, \texttt{NN.Verification}) that all compile to and operate on a shared op-tagged SSA/DAG computation-graph IR, so execution, differentiation, and certificates refer to the same meaning.
-We summarize our \textbf{contributions} as follows:

-\begin{itemize}[leftmargin=*, itemsep=0em] \item \textbf{\TorchLean{} (PyTorch-style programming in \Lean{}).} A Lean-native API for defining models and training loops with eager execution and a compiled mode that lowers programs to our IR.
-For the forward-only verifier fragment, we also prove compiler correctness.